jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-04-2-get-clearer-view-over-difficult-topics-project-summary-out-of-scope.md

 The goal of the project Document Encircle had two parts: document the ideas I have a clear view on, and get a clear view on important principles not yet fully understood.

 I have now reached a point, at which it is starting to ache, that certain ideas are not clear to me yet.
-And it is ideas that will mess up the original of thinking.
+And it is ideas that might mess up the original of thinking.

 The goal of the project *Get Clearer View* is to get a clear view on the ideas that may change *everything*.